pfdubois/BridgeBidding/source/Lebensohl.rst

 What if we want to force to game but, allowing for the fact that partner may not have four of an unbid major, can we do better than just bidding 4M and hoping?
-Our only other tool is to bid their suit.
+Lacking a good suit of our own to bid, the only other tool is to cue bid their suit.

-For example, over 2♥ X P, suppose we have a game forcing hand with ♠AQx.
+For example, over (2♥) X (P), suppose we have a game forcing hand with ♠AQx.
 We aren't sure where we belong, be it 4♠, 3N, or perhaps 5m.
-Again, we use the 2N relay to double the language available:
+Again, we use the 2N relay to double the language available.
+All these sequences are game-forcing:

-* The direct "fast" cue bid shows we do not have four of the other major but are forcing to game.
+* The "fast" cue bid shows we do not have four of the other major;
-* The "slow" 2N relay before the cue bid shows |4ormore| cards of the other major and forcing to game but no stopper.
+* The "slow" cue bid shows |4ormore| cards of the other major but no stopper;
-* 2N relay and then 3N also shows 4 cards in the other major but with a stopper, offering a choice of games.
+* A slow 3N also shows 4 cards in the other major but with a stopper, offering a choice of games.

+So after (2♥) X (P):

+* 3♥︎ forces to game and denies four spades;
+* 2N!;(P) 3♣︎!
+(P) 3♥︎, shows |4ormore| spades but no heart stopper;
+* 2N!;(P) 3♣︎!
+(P) 3N, shows four spades and a heart stopper, offering a choice of games.

 Again, if you are new to this, it isn't going to kill you to cue bid to show the game force or just bid 4 of the other major when you don't have a stopper.
 A seven-card